Karen Hull

 Colorful slip and glaze surfaces are evocative of her love of painting and drawing.
 Her pieces are meant to be used, held, and loved.

-Karen holds a BFA from Rhode Island School of Design and an MA from Montclair State University in NJ.
+Karen holds a BFA from Rhode Island School of Design and an MA in ceramics from Montclair State University in NJ.
 She spent many fabulous and productive years at Ruby's Clay Studio in San Francisco, CA.

-Currently, Karen teaches wheel throwing and surface design in clay at the Visual Arts Center of Richmond, VA.
-She has established her own studio where she creates and fires her work.
 Durable clay and glazes make her work strong and dishwasher/microwave safe.
-Inquiries about her work can be emailed to karenhull9@icloud.com or messaged on instagram @karenhullceramics (follow @karenhullceramics on instagram to see photos and stories about process and upcoming events!)
+Inquiries about her work can be emailed to: karenhull9@icloud.com or messaged on instagram @karenhullceramics (follow @karenhullceramics on instagram to see photos and stories about process and upcoming events!)

 Her pieces are shown and available at;